itsank/MLNotes/CVNotes.md

     + Good features should require less training data to fine tune.
     + if you have less data you get better results if you freeeze initial layers and only tune last two layers.
   + doing unsupervising learning from static data doesn't make sense as our world is dynmaic and human learn in dynamic setup.
++ Strength
+  + Well written paper, clearly defined hypothesisl and done plentiful experiments to validate their hypothesis.
++ Weaknesses
+  + Predicted masks would be more structured if they would have been generated from conv layers rather than FC layer
+  + uNLC can't mask out inanimate objects and it assumes that every video only has one moving objects, which is not reasonable for many application.
++ Future directions
+  + Reframe the pretext as unsupervised instance segmentatopn it its own task.
+  + Use a more powerful segmentation model for the pretext task.
+  + Use the generated masks as ground truth for another model
+  + Use more powerfull network to pretext task.